recent

 Did you know that just 100 verbs account for roughly 60% of all daily English conversations?
 Rather than spending months memorising obscure words, focusing on these high-frequency verbs is the ultimate "shortcut" to proficiency.
 LearGlish believes in smart learning.
 This guide will teach you the essential verbs you need to build a strong foundation in English.

-Why mastering verbs is crucial.
+Why is mastering verbs crucial?

 Verbs are considered the "engines" of language.
-They describe behaviours, states of being, and events.
+They describe behaviors, states of being, and events.
 Without a solid understanding of common verbs, you will be unable to form clear sentences or express your ideas accurately.
 Mastering this list will greatly improve both your listening comprehension and your speaking confidence.

 Top 10 Essential Verbs, with Examples